percona/k8spsmdb-docs/docs/update.md

 * [Custom Resource Definition (CRD)](operator.md),
 * Database Management System (Percona Server for MongoDB).

+!!! note

+    Additional steps are needed to upgrade database and Operator on [Red Hat Marketplace :octicons-link-external-16:](https://marketplace.redhat.com) or to upgrade Red Hat certified Operators on [OpenShift :octicons-link-external-16:](https://www.redhat.com/en/technologies/cloud-computing/openshift).
+See [this HOWTO](update_openshift.md) for details.

 The list of recommended upgrade scenarios includes two variants:

 * Upgrade to the new versions of the Operator *and* Percona Server for MongoDB,